cbfacademy/java-rest-api-assessment-Emematt/Accounting Ledger API Documentation.md

 ## Purpose
 The application is meant to record business transactions onto a ledger, with a JSON file taking the place of the ledger.
-It is intended to allow the user to create accounts to group like transactions together and post transactions to those accounts.
+It is intended to allow the user to create transactions to group like transactions together and post transactions to those transactions.
-At it's highest level it allows the user to aggregate these transactions to produce the balance on these accounts, this is commonly known as a trial balance in accounting.
+At it's highest level it allows the user to aggregate these transactions to produce the balance on these transactions, this is commonly known as a trial balance in accounting.
-Based on the nature of the account and whether the account is credit or debit, it indicates, income,asset, liability or expense.
+Based on the nature of the transaction and whether the transaction is credit or debit, it indicates, income,asset, liability or expense.
 This information is used to prepare financial statements.

 A more refined product would log the date,time and initiator of every transaction.
 It would also have more security functionalities.It would also have some safeguarding to reduce possibilities of duplicate transactions